DataDog/integrations-extras/zenduty/README.md

 }
 ```

-7. Click on **'Save'**.
-The Datadog-Zenduty integration is complete.
+7. Click on **Save**.
+The Datadog Zenduty integration setup is complete.

     See the [Zenduty documentation][1] for more details and to get the most out of this integration.